txoof/PaperPi/documentation/Plugins.md

 * `update_function` must accept `*args, **kwargs` even if they are not used
 * `update_function` must return a tuple of: (is_updated(bool), data(dict), priority(int))
-  * `is_updated` indicates if the module is up-to-date and functioning; return `False` if your module is not functioning properly or is not opperating
+  * `is_updated` indicates if the module is up-to-date and functioning; return `False` if your module is not functioning properly or is not operating
   * `data` is a dictionary that contains key/value pairs of either strings or an image (path to an image or PIL image object).
   * `priority` indicates your modules priority
     * The default should be to return `self.max_priority`; it is allowed to return a negative number if your plugin detects an important event.